 12. Climb a mountain.
 Maybe not Everest.
 But Mount Kilimanjaro and Mount Fuji are more hiking mountains than climbing ones.
 There are plenty of smaller ones throughout the world that don’t require serious climbing skills but still provide a sense of accomplishment.

 13. Go for a run.
 Sign up for a marathon or another interesting race in another country.
-Look for unique places or aim to run in a race on each continent.
+Look for unique places, like the Great Wall of China, or aim to run in a race on each continent.

 15. Travel into a favorite book.
 Visiting the setting of one of your favorite books or series of books can help bring the story alive.